jmigpin/editor/README.md

 - `func AutoComplete(ed *core.Editor, cfb *ui.ContextFloatBox)`

 Note that plugins might need to be recompiled everytime there are changes in the libraries provided by the editor.

+Plugins located at: `./plugins`.
+- `gotodefinition_godef.go`: plugin that shows how to override the textarea click action and use godef.
+- `autocomplete_gocode.go`: plugin that shows a context wih suggestions for `.go` files (uses gocode).

 ## Key/button shortcuts